opiter09/Fossil-Fighters-Randomizer/README.md

 - The Custom Starter box must contain a single vivo Number, from 1 to 114, or it will do nothing.
 It also ignores the usual restrictions on DP vivos, Tryma, and Post-Game Vivos, so it is possible to make 100% completion impossible
+- If the custom starter is over 100, it will make appear to revive Chelon.
+This is purely cosmetic, though
 - The Starter in GP button force-swaps Spinax fossils and your starter's.
 If the starter is custom and has a number over 100, it will force-swap Spinax and Chelon instead
 - The three vivosaurs listed in the box Post-Game Vivos, naturally, only appear post-game.